 No. You are eligible for 12 months of OPT at the end of each level.
 If you have already completed 12 months of OPT at the end of your first bachelor’s degree, you are not eligible to apply for OPT at the end of your second bachelor’s degree.

-Do I need an appointment with an immigration advisor at IPS to apply for OPT?
+Do I need an appointment with an IPS to apply for OPT?

 How much time does it take to process my OPT application at the USCIS?

 Processing time at the USCIS varies.
 It can take up to 2-3 months and sometimes longer.

 What if I receive an EAD card for OPT, but I do not find a job so I do not use it?

 Once the OPT application is approved by the USCIS and your EAD card is issued, you will not be able to cancel the OPT.
 Therefore, any unused time will be lost.
 You may accumulate only 90 days of unemployment on OPT before you lose your F1 status.

 I just found a job, but I do not have my EAD card.
 Can I start working?

 No. It is against the law for a business or company to employ and/or pay you before you have your EAD card in hand.
 You can't work before the date on the card even if you have the card in hand.

 What should I do once I receive the EAD card?